Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Experiments

 \subsection{Inference Strategy}

-A natural extension for our method is to leverage the multilingual verbalizer in some way for target-language inference as well.
+A natural extension for the DPA framework is to leverage the multilingual verbalizer in some way for target-language inference as well.
 For comparisons, we heuristically devise the following inference strategies : \paragraph{(1) English Verbalizer} The English verbalizer is still used when transferring to target languages.
 This strategy is used to produce results in Table~\ref{table:xnli-results} and ~\ref{table:pawsx-results}.
 To formalize:

-\paragraph{(2) Target Language Verbalizer} The verbalizer in the corresponding target language is used, which is the practice of \citet{zhao-schutze-2021-discrete}.
+\paragraph{(2) Target Language Verbalizer} The verbalizer in the corresponding target language is used, which is the practice of \citet{zhao-schutze-2021-discrete} during inference time.
+However, in this case, our DPA framework has already modeled these words during the training time.
 To formalize:

 \paragraph{(3) Taking Maximum over the Multilingual Verbalizer} In this strategy, we will take the maximum probability over the whole multilingual verbalizer.
 To formalize:

 \paragraph{(4) Taking Sum over the Multilingual Verbalizer} In this strategy, we will take the sum of probability over the whole multilingual verbalizer.
 To formalize: